RamenVentures/Operating-Manual/README.md

 5. Is this be an important problem?
 6. Could this be a huge market?
 7. Is this a market we understand or would like to?
+8. Is something exceptional? (team, traction, or tech?)
-8. Could we add value as investors?
+9. Could we add value as investors?
-9. Are they Pre-Seed?
+10. Are they Pre-Seed?
 (Market, Problem, Team, MVP)

 #### Requirements
 1. Your deck (if you have one)